aantron/ocaml.org/data/planet/ocamlpro/signing-data-for-smart-contracts-.md

 <p>The rest of this blog post will focus on various ways to sign data, and on getting signatures that can be used in Tezos and Liquidity directly.</p>
 <h3>Signing Using the Tezos Client</h3>
 <p>One (straightforward) way to sign data is to use the Tezos client directly.
 You will need to be connected to a Tezos node though as the client makes RPCs to serialize data (this operation is protocol dependent).
 We can only sign sequences of bytes, so the first thing we need to do is to serialize whichever data we want to sign.
 This can be done with the command <code>hash data</code> of the client.</p>
-<pre><code class="language-shell-session">$ ./tezos-client -A alphanet-node.tzscan.io -P 80 hash data '&quot;message&quot;' of type string
+<pre><code class="language-shell-session">$ ./tezos-client -A alphanet-node.tzscan.io -P 80 hash data '"message"' of type string
 Raw packed data:
   0x0501000000076d657373616765
 Hash: